DataDog/documentation/content/en/tracing/troubleshooting/faq_apm.md

 </strong>[Trace metrics][6] </strong> are calculated based on 100% of the application’s traffic, regardless of any [trace ingestion sampling][8] configuration.
 The trace metrics namespace is formatted as: `trace.<SPAN_NAME>.<METRIC_SUFFIX>`

 [Custom span-based metrics][7] are generated based on your ingested spans which is dependent on your [trace ingestion sampling][8].
-If your ingesting 50% of your traces, your custom span-based metrics will be based on the 50% ingested spans.
+If you are ingesting 50% of your traces, your custom span-based metrics will be based on the 50% ingested spans.

 To have the value of the trace metric and the value of the custom span-based metric be the same, you would need to make sure you have a 100% ingestion rate configured for your application/service.